UBC-Geography/computing-resources/research-data-management/README.md

   software.

 - [WEBP](https://developers.google.com/speed/webp/) - While it is well supported
-  by modern web browsers, this algorithm supports both lossy and lossless compression, but it is not developed on open-source standards.
-This algorithm provides improved compression ratios over JPEG and currently provides the best option for displaying a raster on the web, but it lacks broader support in other software and will likely be replaced by JXL in the future.
+  by modern web browsers, this algorithm is not developed on open-source standards.
+It supports both lossy and lossless compression.
+It also provides improved compression ratios over JPEG and currently provides the best option for displaying a raster on the web, but it lacks broader support in other software and will likely be replaced by JXL in the future.

 - [JXL](https://jpeg.org/jpegxl/index.html) - This is still a relatively new
   standard that has been developed as a successor to JPEG and JPEG2000.
 Similar